pedjavbondia/Transaction_Profile_Code/README.md

 # Data Analysis applied with Pandas
 All the calculations were applied using Pandas methods.

 All the outputs of the different calculations are placed as CSV files in an Output folder that is created by the same Transaction_Profile code.
-The name of the folder created is a combination of the date when the script was run and the name of the raw data csv that was given to it.
+The name of the folder created is a combination of the date when the script was run and the name of the raw data csv that was given to it

+# Quick Settings

+Before running the code:

+1. Check that you have installed the Pandas package in your computer.
+2. Change the CSV_ADDRESS and the OUTPUT_ADDRESS to the ones you are going to use in your local computer.